-The ENP-East countries include: an annual high level seminar for heads of national statistical offices; training courses in statistics adapted to their needs; and standardised assessments and reviews of their statistical systems.
+Regional cooperation activities for the ENP-East countries include: an annual high level seminar for heads of national statistical offices; training courses in statistics adapted to their needs; and standardised assessments and reviews of their statistical systems.
 Until its ending in July 2022, they also benefited from the Statistics Through Eastern Partnership (STEP) programme.
-The ENP-South countries benefit from regional cooperation within the consecutive MEDSTAT programmes; and regional cooperation activities and annual forum meetings.
+The ENP-South countries have benefited from regional cooperation activities such as within the MEDSTAT programmes and annual forum meetings.
 ENP-East and ENP-South countries benefit from the release of statistics and dedicated publications that are based on the data they provide.